Minimum Dissipation Theorem for Microswimmers: Abstract

 \section{Abstract}

-We derive a theorem for the lower bound on the energy dissipation rate by an active microswimmer of arbitrary shape in a fluid at low Reynolds number.
-We show that, for any swimmer, the minimum dissipation at a given speed can be expressed in terms of the resistance tensors of two passive bodies of the same shape with a no-slip and perfect-slip boundary.
+We derive a theorem for the lower bound on the energy dissipation rate by a rigid surface-driven active microswimmer of arbitrary shape in a fluid at low Reynolds number.
+We show that, for any swimmer, the minimum dissipation at a given velocity can be expressed in terms of the resistance tensors of two passive bodies of the same shape with a no-slip and perfect-slip boundary.
 To achieve the absolute minimum dissipation, the optimal swimmer needs a surface velocity profile that corresponds to the flow around the perfect-slip body, and a propulsive force density that corresponds to the no-slip body.
-We propose an alternative definition of the energetic efficiency of microswimmers that, unlike the commonly-used Lighthill efficiency, can never exceed unity.
+Using this theorem, we propose an alternative definition of the energetic efficiency of microswimmers that, unlike the commonly-used Lighthill efficiency, can never exceed unity.
 We validate the theory by calculating the efficiency limits of spheroidal swimmers.

 Microswimmers are natural or artificial self-propelled microscale objects moving through a fluid at low Reynolds numbers, such that viscous forces dominate over inertia \cite{Gompper2020}.
 The swimming motion can arise from periodic changes in the shape of the swimmer, which have to be non-reciprocal in time \cite{purcell1977,najafi2004,Nasouri.Golestanian2019}.
 Organisms propelled by bacterial or eukaryotic flagella rely on non-reciprocal shape changes of their flagella.
 Many other microorganisms are propelled by thousands of cilia that all beat in an asymmetric fashion.
 Their beating could in principle be described as a shape change, but it is usually more insightful to use a coarse-grained approach in which the cilia are replaced by a propulsive layer that generates an effective tangential slip velocity along the surface \cite{lighthill1952,blake1971,Blake1973,julicher2009,osterman2011,vilfan2012,Pedley.Goldstein2016,Zantop.Stark2020}.
 Most artificial microswimmers rely on the self-phoretic mechanism and are therefore driven by a slip velocity by design \cite{anderson91,golestanian2005,Ebbens2018,nasouri2020,pohnl2020}.